paion-data/nexusgraph/docs/docs/faq.md

 title: Troubleshooting
 ======================

-This guide will guide you to solve the problem of partial function failure
+This guide lists in detail the troubles that some users may encounter and attaches solutions

 ps:The demonstration is on the macOS system, and other systems such as windows are similarly processed